-Eggnog can be a pain to make, and most store-bought versions fall flat.
-But we can’t go through a holiday season without making this easy eggnog recipe, which is the quintessential festive drink.
-You can make a pretty damn good easy eggnog using high-quality store bought vanilla ice cream.
-Here’s our super quick and tasty recipe—perfect for your next holiday gathering.–Eric Prum and Josh Williams
+Eggnog can be a pain to make and most store-bought versions fall flat.
+But we can’t go through a festive season without some of this quintessential festive drink, so here’s our version of a super quick and tasty ‘nog—perfect for your next holiday gathering.
+[Editor’s note: If you want this in dessert form, look no further than our easy eggnog pie recipe.]—Eric Prum and Josh Williams

-- 1. Chill 2 coupe or martini or old-fashioned glasses or whatever stemware you've got before you do anything else with this recipe.
+- Before you do anything else, place 2 coupe or martini or old-fashioned glasses or whatever stemware you've got in the freezer.

-- 3. Divvy the creamy eggnog concoction between the glasses.
+- Divvy the creamy eggnog concoction between the chilled glasses.
 If you want, add a pinch cinnamon or nutmeg for garnish.
 Serve the eggnog without delay.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 To me, this easy eggnog has the richness of eggnog without the heaviness.
 While I’m a lover of good eggnog, sometimes it can be just a little too much.
 I sometimes feel that I want just one more, then I regret it.